TULiberalArts/Anthropology/pages/home.md

 permalink: /
 layout: home
 feature: true
-feature-title: Understand the Diverse World We Live In
+feature-title: Understand Our Diverse World
 feature-body: >-
   Studying anthropology at Temple helps build the creative thinking and critical analysis abilities needed to solve complex problems in today’s world.
 We teach